davidgilbertson/react-recollect/README.md

 1. Immutability is complicated and prone to bugs
 2. Components can be re-rendered as a result of a store change, even if they don't use the data that changed

-Recollect solves these like so:
+Recollect solves these problems like so:

 1. The Recollect store is immutable, but the implementation is hidden.
 So, you can interact with the store as though it was a plain JavaScript object.
 No need to worry about accidentally mutating the store.
 With Recollect that's impossible.
 2. Recollect keeps a record of which components use which properties from the store.
 When a property in your store changes, only the appropriate components are targeted for an update.